16. 07. 2024 Beatrice Dall'Omo Blue Team, Red Team, SEC4U

 Save latest reports

-This module saves the reports provided by Greenbone and related to the last scan executed once it is finished both in PDF and in CSV format.
+This module saves the reports that are provided by Greenbone and are related to the last scan executed, both in PDF and in CSV format.

 Fig.5: Download report after vulnerability scan

-The PDF format offers a more visual report of the results obtained than the CSV format.
-These reports will be then processed to provide data for the next steps of the Vulnerability Management process.
+The PDF version offers a more visually-oriented report of the results obtained compared to the CSV format.
+These reports will then be processed to provide data for the next steps of the Vulnerability Management process.

 Takeaways

-Greenbone’s user interface allows the user to perform all the actions that we have automated through the usage of the python APIs, so schedule scans, change targets and the related tasks or manually download the reports once a scan is finished.
+Greenbone’s user interface allows the user to perform all the actions that we’ve automated through the use of the Python APIs, in other words to schedule scans, change targets and run the related tasks or manually download the reports once a scan is finished.

-On the other hand, by using API capabilities Greenbone appliances can be further configured more granularly by interacting directly with the underlying protocols and removing the limitation that could be faced using the web interface.
-It gives you all the powers of additional python libraries to be employed in further processes.
-Finally, APIs allow the automation of processes in your organisation more easily, optimise business operations, reduce errors and increase the overall productivity.
+On the other hand, by using API capabilities Greenbone appliances can be further configured more granularly by interacting directly with the underlying protocols and removing any limitations that may be faced when using the web interface.
+It gives you all the powers of additional Python libraries to be employed in further processes.
+Finally, the APIs allow for easier automation of processes in your organization, optimize business operations, reduce errors and increase overall productivity.

 Beatrice Dall'Omo